How to regulate periods naturally with PCOS

 PCOS is more common than you might expect (with approximately 1 in 10 women affected by the condition).
 From intermittent fasting to fighting fatigue , there are plenty of lifestyle changes you can implement to help manage the symptoms of PCOS.
 In addition, taking Inofolic® Alpha can help women with PCOS.

-An irregular and unpredictable menstrual cycle is one of the most common and frustrating symptoms of PCOS, but this can be managed through a combination of natural methods.
+An irregular and unpredictable menstrual cycle is one of the most common and frustrating symptoms of PCOS, but this can be improved through a combination of natural methods.
+If you’re concerned about your cycle or unsure what’s normal for you, it’s important to speak to your doctor, who can help identify any underlying causes and guide you on the best management options.
 Here, experts from Fertility Family explain exactly what you can do to regulate periods if you are one of the millions of women with PCOS.

 What is PCOS?

 This can cause complications in becoming pregnant, as well as a number of other issues caused by hormonal imbalances.
-Despite the problems that it can cause, PCOS is a manageable and treatable condition.
+Despite the problems that it can cause, PCOS is a manageable condition that many people find that symptoms can be improved through dietary and lifestyle changes, such as balanced nutrition, regular physical activity, and stress management.
+However, some may need additional support, so it’s important to see your doctor if symptoms persist or affect your quality of life.

 What are the most common symptoms of PCOS?

-PCOS can be a difficult condition to pin down because it often presents a wide variety of symptoms and there is no ‘typical’ person with PCOS – for example, some people with PCOS may be overweight, while others are slim.
-This means that there are instances where it is not correctly diagnosed.
+PCOS can sometimes be difficult to diagnose as it often presents with a wide variety of symptoms and there is no ‘typical’ person with PCOS – for example, some people with PCOS may be overweight, while others are slim.

 Specialists have broadly defined PCOS as being characterised by the presence of at least two out of the following three main symptoms: